 What’s on your VC’s mind?

-And where does Information Technology (IT) fit in all this?
-What do effective IT leaders do to ensure that they are “part of the solution,” and not the problem?
+And where do Library and Information Technology (IT) fit in all this?
+What do effective leaders do to ensure that they are “part of the solution,” and not the problem?
 And what skill sets support their success?

 This session will provide a higher-level strategic awareness of a broad spectrum of higher education issues, trends and institutional decision-making drivers.
-Participants will learn about IT’s relationship to the overall institution and sector while becoming acquainted with competencies of IT leaders in higher education.
+Participants will learn about Library and IT’s relationship to the overall institution and sector while becoming acquainted with competencies of leaders in higher education.

 Leading Change to Triumph

-If you reflect back over the last few years, much has changed in the world - technology innovations, major political shifts, death of rock legends, the birth of a new generation of Thunderbirds fans, great sporting successes and tragic ecological disasters – change is a natural part of life.
+If you reflect back over the last few years, much has changed in the world - technology innovations, major political shifts, death of rock legends, the birth of a new generation of Star Wars fans, great sporting successes and tragic ecological disasters – change is a natural part of life.

 In spite of this, it is interesting that, for many of us, embracing change seems incredibly hard.
 More difficult still is the role of the leader in steering the ship through the choppy, and sometimes troubled, waters of change.
 This session recognises that innovation requires leaders to be nimble and agile in the face of many competing demands and high expectations.
 To be at the leading edge, or even just to keep up requires change after change – to our practice, services, delivery models, structures and thinking.
 The reality is that we are in a constant state of flux and we must determine the best way to take advantage of change to triumph.

-Transition through changes needs careful management and benefits from some scaffolding through the use of best practice tools such as PROSCI.
-This session will explore some real examples of change and its management.
-The experiences that Sarah and Jill share aim to help you to overcome challenges in order to become a positive agent of change.
+Transition through changes needs careful management and benefits from some scaffolding through the use of best practice tools.
+This session will explore real examples of change and its leadership.

 Politics, Culture & Strategy